jonnytdavies/the-monkees/README.md

     5. Read information about the band

 #### **Structure / Skeleton:**
-How is the information structured, and is it logically grouped?

 - The website will include 5 pages:
 1. Home
     - Showcasing the music video for ‘Daydream Believer’